DataTools4Heart/DP-Clinical-ICL/README.md

    - It's normal if it seems slow at first
    - Don't close the browser window during this step

+> If you've already extracted the data and the files exist, you can skip directly to Data Generation.

 ### Step 4: Data Generation

 This is where you create new discharge summaries.
 You have several options to control how they're generated:

+> **Important Note About Generation Times**:
+> - With a compatible GPU (14GB+ VRAM): Expect about 1-2 minutes per summary
+> - Without a GPU: Generation could take 30+ minutes per summary
+> - For bulk generation (e.g., 100 summaries), the difference is hours vs days
+> - We strongly recommend using a computer with a compatible GPU

+> This is typically the only step you'll need to repeat in subsequent sessions, as it creates new summaries each time.

 #### Basic Options: